Frequently Asked Questions

 Step 3: Intermediate Sailing (minimum age 10)

 Appropriate for those sailors who are capable of comfortably sailing a small keelboat (one of our 19-foot Rhodes 19s) without an instructor with them in the boat.
 The Step 3 sailor knows and is comfortable with the basics (tacking, jibing, man overboard recovery, docking, rigging, knots, upwind sailing, etc.) but still needs time to review and gain mastery.
 The Step 3 sailor is comfortable enough with basic skills to begin applying them in on-the-water games and drills, races, and occasional trips beyond the inner harbor.
-Typically, students spend at least 2 to 4 sessions (one or two summers in Step 3 before progressing to Step 4).
+Although several instructors are available to sail in boats with students to help them fine tune skills, the goal of Step 3 is for students to transition to sailing in a boat with 2 peers and no instructor.
+In 2016, students will also spend one week in smaller dinghies, which they will learn how to capsize and right.
+Typically, students spend at least two or three summers in Step 3 before progressing to Step 4.

 Step 4: Advanced Sailing (minimum age 12)

-For advanced sailors only, specifically those students who have had significant exposure to racing and/or cruising and aspire to become instructors.
+For advanced sailors only, specifically those students who have had significant exposure to dinghy sailing and/or cruising and aspire to become instructors.
 IITs must apply by February to be considered for selection into the summer IIT program.
 The selection process is competitive, with a written application, an in-person interview and a sailing skills check.
 The program is NOT limited to past Courageous students.
+Click here for more information about the IIT Program.

 My child has taken sailing lessons at another sailing center.
 Which Step should he or she register for?